-There's a small bit of fruit note on top (orange-ish, like Coco Mlle), but when it dries down, I'd place it more in the category of Guerlain Samsara.
+There's a small bit of fruit note on top (orange-ish, like Coco Mlle), but when it dries down, I'd place it more in the category of Guerlain Samsara or Guilty Intense.
 It dries down to a soft, sensuous, skin-musky sandalwood perfume, with just a hint of fruitiness.
 Only the tiniest spray is required, as it's strong - a small bottle will last a long time.
 The opaque black bottle makes it hard to tell how much you have left.

 Coco Noir is sensuous, elegant, understated, subtle, high-class, high-quality.
 It just has an mmmmmm quality about it -- but it's strong -- use just a *tiny* bit, and it will last and last in a subtle gorgeous way.

 Age: 36-43 Skin: Other, Fair-Medium Hair: Red Eyes: Hazel